 Your loading dock can be one of the most dangerous areas of your warehouse.
 With plenty of hazards such as dealing with heavy weights at a height, mechanical vehicles moving around, and sudden temperature changes – a particular issue if you’re dealing with temperature-controlled goods.
 Having a high-quality loading dock isn’t always easy if you’re not sure what you’re doing.
 Engaging a professional to create a loading dock design is a great way to maintain compliance and keep your staff safe in such a hazardous area.

 Mess can be a huge factor in warehouse safety.
 Keeping debris and waste off the floor will reduce tripping hazards.
 Ensure any spills are cleaned up immediately to avoid anyone slipping and harming themselves.
-It is also important to keep paths free for heavy machineries, such as forklifts and pump trucks.
+It is also important to keep paths free for heavy machinery, to do that you need to have heavy goods lifts UK, such as forklifts and pump trucks.

 Keep areas divided by floor tape to prevent staff from wandering into the path of forklifts and other machinery and to keep workspaces separate.
 Keep machinery guides displayed near their machines and ensure that all paperwork and certificates are filed correctly.
 Keep cables and wires tidy and off the ground to reduce tripping hazards, or cover them with wire covers (not packing tape, as this can come unstuck and become a danger itself).